New Student Checklist

 Books & Music

-Graduate Housing applications (for Graduate Dorms and on-campus apartments) may be submitted as early as April 1. update: The housing office has delayed the opening date for housing applications by approximately one week.
+Graduate Housing applications (for Graduate Dorms and on-campus apartments) may be submitted as early as April 23, 2018.
 Click here to apply.
 Do not delay!
 University housing fills extremely quickly.
 Visit the Housing Overview page for more information about housing options (on and off-campus) at Yale.

 International students must submit paperwork to the Office of Admissions by this deadline.
 You will need to apply for two important documents in order to enroll in school in the United States: